In a Savage Land: Cast

+Production

 The idea behind the film originated in some photographs Bennett found in a trunk left by his father, who was an Australian war photographer in the area in the 1940s.
-He read the work of Bronislaw Malinowski in the Trobriand Islands and imagined his protagonists building on her work.
+He read the work of Bronislaw Malinowski in the Trobriand Islands and imagined his protagonists building on his work.
 The story was written by Bennett and his wife Jennifer; Dr Wojciech Dabrowski advised on anthropological aspects of the story and Neil McDonald and Hank Nelson of ANU helped with historical research.

+Bennett later said the film "was about taking a conventional marriage and putting it into an environment where those conventions weren’t in anyway respected or adhered to.
+In the same way that road movies like putting people in a car and then applying the heat – that was the case with In a Savage Land."

 Bennett decided to shoot the film on location on the Trobriands, using hundreds of locals as extras, which lent it near-documentary authenticity but at great expense.
 With a budget of around $10 million, it was in 1999 the most expensive Australian film to date.

 The film was shot over six weeks in Papua New Guinea and two weeks in Adelaide.

+"I don't know if it's mainstream," said Bennett of the film.
+"It's a thinking person's film.
+But look at Dr Zhivago, Lawrence of Arabia or The Piano - they're all thinking person's films."

+Reception

+Variety called it "an old-fashioned turkey that feels small despite the breadth of the story attempted.
+No thesps stand out in the middling ensemble job, the sexual politics are old hat, and even pretty pictures of the Trobriand Islands aren't memorable."

+David Stratton on the SBS Movie Show called the movie "visually breathtaking" and felt "the first 2/3rds of the film are gripping, if at times a bit downbeat" but "the love story fails to soar; it comes too late in the film, and it`s too uninvolving."